La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - le:
   - definitions:
     - 1:
+      - type: descriptor
+      - implicit quantifiers:
+        - outer:
+          - ro:
+            - translation: all
+            - comment: indicating the speaker refers to all of the things they have in mind that fit the description.
+        - inner:
+          - su'o:
+            - translation: at least one
+            - comment: implying the speaker has at least one specific thing in mind that they are describing as X.
       - definition: The sumti "le X" refers to one or more specific things that the speaker has in mind and chooses to describe as X (where X is a selbri), regardless of the actual truth of that description.
       - examples:
         - 1: